Pečky: History

 The first written mention of Pečky is in a donation deed of King Ottokar I from 1225.
 For centuries, it was a small agricultural community, often changing their owners and often divided between several estates.

 After 1869, the railway was built and several larger companies were established, focused on the production of agricultural needs and processing of sugar beet.
 In 1879, Pečky became a market town, and in 1925, it became a town.

 Demographics

+Transport

+Pečky is located on the railway lines Prague–Kolín and Pečky–Plaňany.

 Sights

 The early Cubist building of the Evangelical Church of Master Jan Hus was completed in 1915 and is among the most important monuments in the town.
 The second important monument is the neo-Romanesque Catholic Church of Saint Wenceslaus, consecrated in 1913.
 It has unique Art Nouveau decoration.

 The town hall was built in the Art Nouveau style in 1901.